BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 ![Create Dashboard form](../assets/fusion-studio-create-dashboard-form.png)
 @@@

-> You can click on the "view query in Sparql Editor" to open the `Sparql Editor` in a new tab to work on your query while querying it against a `Sparql View` in your project, so you can make sure it works and provides the fields you want.
+> You can click on the `View query in Sparql Editor` to open the `Sparql Editor` in a new tab to work on your query while querying it against a `Sparql View` in your project, so you can make sure it works and provides the fields you want.
 Then, you can copy and past that back in the form.

 > To understand more about the SPARQL queries requirements, @ref:[check below](studio.md#sparql-query-requirements).